asokolsky/simultons/README.md

 * elevator simulation;
 * [FastAPI](https://fastapi.tiangolo.com/) for microservices;
-* `uv` - based toolchain which seems to offer such performance advantages.
+* [uv](https://github.com/astral-sh/uv)-based toolchain which seems to offer such performance advantages.

 It also appeared that [ZeroMQ](https://zeromq.org/) is a perfect fit to make things work together.